Gills History, Family Crest & Coats of Arms

 Contemporary Notables of the name Gills (post 1700) +

-- Lee Anne Gills, American Democrat politician, Candidate in primary for Montana State House of Representatives 20th District, 2010
+- Lee Anne Gills, American Democratic Party politician, Candidate in primary for Montana State House of Representatives 20th District, 2010

 Related Stories +